 COVID-19 is a global pandemic.
 It is ravaging us all, but especially highly indebted countries and countries where the US has imposed sanctions.
 The United States must provide an international response to curb this global health crisis.

 As United Methodists, we acknowledge that sanctions “can play a critical role in the mitigation and deterioration of conflicts.
 It is in this sense that sanctions are sometimes seen as a more tolerable alternative to war, but in no case should they impede the ability of people to have adequate access to food, water, and medicine.”
 (Book of Resolutions: 6043 Guidelines for the Imposition of Sanctions) Currently, the role of sanctions, especially during this pandemic has prevented individuals and communities from receiving the necessary aid to prevent and combat COVID-19.
 Furthermore, this pandemic has induced a global economic crisis that will have a long lasting impact on developing countries.
 For this reason, United Methodists believe that “debt cancellation and relief should be fashioned in a way that benefits the poor and help move debtor nations to sustainable human development… the poor should not bear the burden of repayment and structural adjustment.
 Living standards of those least responsible and most vulnerable should not be sacrificed in order to meet external obligations.”
 (Book of Resolutions 4053: Global Debt Crisis: A Call for Jubilee)

-Contact your Representative and Senators and tell them that the United States bears a moral duty and obligation to provide COVID-19 international assistance.
-COVID -19 bill must:
+Contact your Representative and Senators and tell them that the United States bears a moral duty and obligation to provide COVID-19 international assistance including: